 Men Helping Men

-A private and open-ended men’s group devoted to the exploration and thoughtful discussion inspired by today’s leaders in relational wellness, happening Thursday 8 to 9:30 PM EST nights, online, March 2nd to April 20th.
+A private and open-ended men’s group devoted to the exploration and thoughtful discussion inspired by today’s leaders in relational wellness.
+Fall dates to be announced soon!
+Join the waiting list.

 Who it’s for:

 This group is for men interested in gaining support and like-mindedness from those in similar circumstances.
 Does your partner complain that you are not communicative enough?
 Have you ever struggled with articulating emotions, depression, or feeling overall “numb”?
 Come join with fellow men going through similar life stages and relationship challenges.